 Proper Bagel Storage

 You bring home a bag full of fresh warm bagels.
 Yum!
-You, of course, take one (or two) out and eat it with your favorite topping.
-Personally, I like to simply load it with Philadelphia brand Cream Cheese (and I mean LOAD it, at least ¼” thick, ½” is even better.
-Double YUM.)
+You take one (or two) out and eat it with your favorite topping.
+Personally, I like to simply load it with Philadelphia brand cream cheese (and I mean load it, at least ¼” thick, ½” is even better.
+Double yum.)
 But what about the rest of the bagels?

 Separate them into two groups:

 - Those you will eat within 48 hours.

 - Those you will eat beyond 48 hours.

 Group One: Double-bag (see instructions for storing fresh bagels below).